Hosting and bandwidth provided by WebCentrix.net.

 8 GB§ |

-Apple does not provide instructions for end users to upgrade the RAM in the Mac mini, and instead warns that "additional memory should be installed by an Apple Retail Store or Apple Authorized Service Provider" and consequently, EveryMac.com cannot recommend that users upgrade their own memory.
+Consequently, EveryMac.com cannot recommend that users upgrade their own memory.
 Given the small and densely packed nature of the Intel-based Mac mini models this is not the ideal system to upgrade yourself without previous experience upgrading the RAM in similar systems.

-However, experienced users likely will find this video covering "pre-Early 2009" models -- the original Intel (Early 2006), Late 2006, and Mid-2007 models -- from Apple Specialist TDCurran helpful:
+However, for experienced and technical users, this video covering "pre-Early 2009" models -- the Macmini1,1 and Macmini2,1 -- from Apple Specialist CityMac explains the procedure:

 Other good upgrade videos include ones from Other World Computing and helpful individuals -- MrBit10 and Loweded Wookie.
 Between the four, you have a variety of sound track options and text and verbal instruction options from which to choose.

-Please note that all of the above cover models released prior to the "Early 2009" line.
-Although the overall procedure for the "Early 2009" and "Late 2009" models is similar to the upgrade procedure for earlier models, there are a handful of interior differences, particularly with regards to antenna and power cable placement.
+Although the overall procedure for the "Early 2009" and "Late 2009" models (Macmini3,1) -- is similar to the earlier models, there are a handful of interior differences, particularly with regards to antenna and power cable placement.

-Also see: How do you upgrade the hard drive in the Intel Mac mini models?
+Also see: How do you upgrade the hard drive in the Polycarbonate Intel Mac mini models?
 What type of hard drive do they support?
 Is it possible to replace the optical drive with a second hard drive?

-EveryMac.com is provided "as is" without warranty of any kind whatsoever.
-EveryMac.com, and the author thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
+Established in 1996, EveryMac.com has been created by experts with decades of experience with Apple hardware.
+EveryMac.com includes, and always has included, original research incorporating detailed, hands-on inspection of packaging, computers, and devices as well as extensive real-world use.
+All information is provided in good faith, but no website or person is perfect.
+Accordingly, EveryMac.com is provided "as is" without warranty of any kind whatsoever.
+EveryMac.com, and the authors thereof, shall not be held responsible or liable, under any circumstances, for any damages resulting from the use or inability to use the information within.
 For complete disclaimer and copyright information please read and understand the Terms of Use and the Privacy Policy before using EveryMac.com.
-Use of any content or images without expressed permission is not allowed, although links to any page are welcomed and appreciated.
+Copying, scraping, or use of any content without expressed permission is not allowed, although links to any page are welcomed and appreciated.